hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/3_common_tasks.md

 Now that you've deployed the solution let's perform some common tasks.

-### Creating New Visuals and Filters
+### Creating new visuals and filters
 {{%expand "Click to expand" %}}
 No doubt you'll want to create your own awesome visuals to help you interpret information.
-This is pretty easy to achieve with Amazon QuickSight.
+This is easy to achieve with Amazon QuickSight.
 Let's create a new visual based on an Azure tag.
 In our Example, we want to see environment spend over time.

 1. Head over to the **QuickSight** service and open the *AWSCIDforAzure* analysis.
 ![Images/cidazure-common-visual-quicksight](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-common-visual-quicksight.png?width=500px)